LearnerCouncil/LCSite/src/code-of-conduct.md

 # {{ title }}

+**Last Updated: April 16th, 2024**

 Our Discord server was created during the COVID-19 pandemic, and is now a happy part of Addyse Lane Palagyi Nature Center and Preserve.
 It is devoted to the values of community, connection, and stewardship of the environment.
 We are a positive, accepting space designed to foster friendships, fun, and a variety of shared interests.
 Welcome!

 **All policies provided in the Addyse Lane Palagyi Nature Center and Preserve Family Handbook apply to our Discord server as well.
-Discord Users must also abide by [Discord's Community Guidelines](https://discord.com/guidelines) and [Terms of Service](https://discord.com/terms).** In addition:
+Discord Users must also abide by [Discord's Community Guidelines](https://discord.com/guidelines) and [Terms of Service](https://discord.com/terms). *In addition:***

 ## Act legally and ethically